PavelKrastev-hub/Movie-Magic-Project-2025/README.md

 ### Show creator control buttons
 - [x] Add edit and delete buttons on details page
+- [x] Add creator as relation to movies
+- [x] Add user as creator on movie create
-- [ ] Show buttons only for creators
+- [] Show buttons only for creators

 ### Bonuses
 - [ ] Automatic login on register